onebeyond/systemic/README.md

 Our first attempt at a dependency injection framework was [Electrician](https://www.npmjs.com/package/electrician).
 It served it's purpose well, but the API had a couple of limitations that we wanted to fix.
 This would have required a backwards incompatible change, so instead we decided to write a new DI library.
 This is it.

 ### Concepts
-node-boot has 3 main concepts
+systemic has 3 main concepts

 1. Systems
 2. Components